 - Eye pain

 The cause of ocular sarcoidosis is unknown.
 Some experts, however, associate it with an abnormal immune response.10

 Studies have also linked it to infectious agents, certain chemicals, and environmental allergens.
-Others have linked it to genetics, meaning parents can pass it down to their children.11
+Others have linked it to genetics, meaning parents can pass it on to their children.11

 There's no cure for ocular sarcoidosis.
 However, various therapies can manage the condition.
 They include:12

-The lacrimal gland is a small organ in the human eye.
-It is located above the eyeball towards the upper outer corner of the eye socket.
+- The lacrimal gland, a small organ in the human eye, is located above the eyeball towards the upper outer corner of the eye socket.

 In this article